henridevieux/dotfiles/README.md

 When tmux starts, plugins are downloaded and installed if they are not already there.
 This is done via tmux itself at the very bottom of tmux.conf

+### A note about the .emacs.d directory
+Packages are currently not checked in, and directories such as .emacs.d/elpa are for now ignored from git.

 ### A note about iTerm2
 On my macOS machines, iTerm2 is configured to read and save settings to the